-New Zealand & Mountain Flax
+Phormium — New Zealand Flax

-- Phormium hybrids’ variegated leaves may change to a dull green or brown in color or revert back to their parent foliage.
-Cut off the entire fan down to base of the clump.
+It is not uncommon for variegated leaves on Phormium hybrids to lose their bright colors, turn a dull green or brown, and revert back to their parent foliage.
+In this occurs, cut off the entire affected fan down to base of the clump.

 Several hybrid species are notable for their bright colors or unusual forms.
 ‘Dazzler’ grows to 3 ft. or taller and 5-6 ft. wide with 1½ in. wide pink leaves striped in scarlet.
 ‘Sundowner,’ ‘Maori Chief,’ and ‘Maori Queen ’ can be breathtaking sights as the last of the sun’s rays filter through the arching leaves and capture the brilliance of their pinks, reds, greens and bronzes.

 Several new hybrids have appeared in nurseries that are said to stay lower than 3 f t.
 Old favorites ‘Jack Sprat’ remains a proportionate 12 x 12 in. dwarf with spiky bronze foliage; ‘Thumbelina’ is somewhat larger.